51 of Our All-Time Best Ideas for Decorating Easter Eggs

 Craft delicate eyelet-inspired beauties from inexpensive paper doilies (available in bulk online).
 The large duck egg gets its ruffles from overlapping cut-up scalloped strips, secured along the bottom edges with Glue Dots.
 To create the melted-on look of the little eggs, adhere smaller doily pieces to the shell using découpage glue.

 Add florals, stripes, and swirls to your Easter eggs with this simple silk-dyeing technique.

-Luster Splatterware Easter Eggs
+Luster Splatterware Eggs